 "So, Do I Need to Rest My Macarons?"

 This is definitely a controversial topic in macaron baking.
 Some bakers swear that they never rest their macarons and others swear by it.
 From all the readings I have done both online and in print, it appears that most bakers are in favor of doing this.
-Specifically, in both the Laduree and Pierre Herme Macaron cookbooks, it instructs to do it in this way:
+Specifically, in both the Laduree Macarons Recipes Cookbook and Pierre Herme Macaron Cookbook, it instructs to do it in this way:

 ♥ Laduree: "Set aside uncovered for 10 minutes to allow a crust to form."

 ♥ Pierre Herme: "Allow the shells to stand at room temperature for about 30 minutes until a skin forms on the surface.
 The batter should not stick to your fingers."

 Even in my macaron class, it was advised to wait for about half an hour until a skin develops.
 The important wording to pay attention to is "waiting until a skin or crust forms".
 I don't think it depends so much on the time as it does on the condition of the shell.
 Sometimes, I can pipe a tray of shells and the ones I piped first can form a crust within the time it took me to finish piping the last one.
 It really depends on how wet your batter is and on how dry is the environment you are working in.